TeamNexis/mehakXquiz_bot/README.md

 git push heroku main

-Scale dynos (Hobby or higher, as per your subscription):heroku ps:scale web=1 --app mehakxquiz-bot
+Scale dynos (Standard-1X or other compatible type, as per your subscription):heroku ps:scale web=1:Standard-1X --app mehakxquiz-bot

 Verify:heroku logs --tail --app mehakxquiz-bot

-Note: Your Heroku subscription ensures dynos don’t sleep, providing continuous operation.
-Adjust dyno type (e.g., standard-1x) in the Heroku Dashboard if needed.
+Note: Your Heroku subscription provides access to dyno types like Standard-1X, Basic, or Standard-2X.
+If Standard-1X is unavailable, use Basic or another compatible type listed by Heroku.
+Adjust dyno type in the Heroku Dashboard or CLI if needed.
 VPS (via Docker)

 Install Docker on your VPS.